vltmedia/JSONtoHTMLReactJS/README.md

 Turn a JSON string into either a plain HTML form or a ReactJS component complete with states and a hooked up submit button that returns the form data to the parent.

+Feed a JSON response from a REST request and create a form!

 Currently only a Python class, but a cpp and javascript class will be added soon.

 ## Creates: